Cameronsplaze/AWS-ContainerManager/tests/README.md

 - Organize and break apart `test_base_config_parser.py`
 - Rewrite this README.md, and maybe sprinkle more throughout this part of the repo as needed.
 - Look into updating the actions.
 More details in [#147](https://github.com/Cameronsplaze/AWS-ContainerManager/issues/147).
+  - Which will also include updating that section's README, and updating the "Required Actions" list.